 No. You cannot do that to even an adult dog.
-The upper limit on crating is eight hours.
-You might choose to split time because you want your dog to be in the crate for six hours twice a day, but that might be too much for some dogs.
+The upper limit on crating is eight hours at night.
+You might try to split time because you want your dog to be in the crate for six hours twice a day, but that will probably be too much for most dogs.
 You can tell if your dog likes it or not, and you can avoid this problem if you use a dog sitter.
 However, people who cannot afford all these extra services should make sure that they do not get a dog because they cannot give that dog the attention that it needs.

 What Goes In My Dog’s Crate?

 The crate that you have created for your dog is a place that should make them feel completely safe.
 You want your dog to have all their favorite things in there, and you need to build up the crate as you are training them to sleep in the crate.
 This also means that you can use these things as enticements to get your dog into the crate.
 You want them to have a pillow that they love, and you want them to have a blanket that they love.
 You should leave their favorite toys in the crate, and you also have to see if you can put the timed feeder by the crate along with a water bowl.
 You can make the crate into a little house for your dog that will want to sleep in because they feel so comfortable.
 If your dog has been having trouble sleeping lately, making their crate as cozy as possible could be just the thing to help them get a good night’s rest.